 Consideration of components of a developmental reading program for the elementary school including the role of language in reading, basic reading skills and attitudes, methods and materials, individualization of instruction, and evaluation.
-P: gr st.
+P: gr st. P: graduate status.

 EDUC 706.
 The Administrator and the Community.
 3 Credits.